Clerk of the Parliaments’ Office

 The Department of Information Services consists of three information-focused offices.

-The Information Office provides information to the public and the press on the role, work and membership of the House of Lords.
+External Communications provides information to the public and the press on the role, work and membership of the House of Lords.
 It does this through printed publications and online content, a press and media office, and a telephone and email enquiry service that responds to questions from the public.
 It supports the Lord Speaker and Information Committee in developing and delivering the House of Lords Outreach Programme, including outreach initiatives.

 The House of Lords Library provides research, information and bibliographic services which support the parliamentary functions of the House of Lords.